natnathou/pipeline_logs/README.md

 ## Description

-This app is a pipeline that has two functionalitys:
+This app is a pipeline that has two functionalities:
  - get some logs from queue (kafka), and save them in database (elastic search),
  - search logs by some text